anykeyh/clear/README.md

 Some basic and advanced features are already in, others are just in my head, and others are just in the process "ok I'm gonna think about it later".

+## Getting started

+The best way to get started is to follow the [wiki](https://github.com/anykeyh/clear/wiki/getting_started)

 ## Architecture